A sub-Riemannian Gauss-Bonnet theorem for surfaces in contact manifolds: Introduction

 \end{theorem} In particular, $\chi(\Sigma)$ can be determined by the values of $K_{\Sigma,E}$ in a neighborhood of $\cha(\Sigma)$.
 We get the following simple corollary \begin{corollary} \begin{enumerate}[\rm (a)] \item If $\cha(\Sigma) = \emptyset$, then $\chi(\Sigma) =0$. \item If $K_{\Sigma,E}$ is non-negative in a neighborhood of $\cha(\Sigma)$, then $\Sigma$ is homeomorphic to a sphere or a torus. \end{enumerate} \end{corollary}

 The structure of the paper is as follows.
-In Section~\ref{sec:3dContact}, we give the basic definitions related to sub-Riemannian 3d contact manifolds.
-We also do computations of the curvature of the taming Riemannian metric $g_\ve$.
-In Section~\ref{sec:Surface} we give some theory related to subsurfaces of contact manifolds and give the proof of Theorem~\ref{th:main}.
+In Section~\ref{sec:3dContact}, we give the basic definitions related to sub-Riemannian 3-dimensional contact manifolds $(M,E,g)$ with a surface $\Sigma \subseteq M$.
+We will also give a sufficient condition for \eqref{A} in Section~\ref{sec:Asufficient}.
+In Section~\ref{sec:Variational}, we show how curvature of the taming Riemannian metric $g_\ve$ varies with $\ve$.
+We will continue with computations by looking at the metric $h_\ve$ on $\Sigma$ from the restriction of $g_\ve$ in Section~\ref{sec:Embedded}.
+In Section~\ref{sec:ProofGB}, we give the proof of Theorem~\ref{th:main} in several steps.
 With some minor restrictions on the boundary, we give a Gauss-Bonnet theorem for surfaces with a piecewise $C^2$-boundary in Section~\ref{sec:Boundary}.